vectara/stream-query-client/README.md

     // Required fields.
     customerId: "customerIdValue",
     apiKey: "zqt_apiKeyValue",
+    // To run queries against multiple corpora, use a comma-separated list of corpus keys.
+For example: "corpus_1,corpus_2".
     corpusKey: "corpora_1",
     query: "How many coconuts can an African swallow carry?",
     search: {